player-29/Django_assignment/README.md

 # Django Assignment

 ## Project Overview
-This project is a Django-based web application designed to [brief description of the project functionality].
+This project is a Django-based web application designed to build a multilingual FAQ (Frequently Asked Questions) management system using Django..

 ## Installation Steps
 Follow these steps to set up the project on your local machine: